MelJan/PyDeep/docs/tutorials/PCA_eigenfaces.rst

    :scale: 50 %
    :alt: Eigenspectrum of the face dataset

-For example using only the first 50 Eigenvectors retains 87,5 % of the variance of the data and the reconstructed images look as follows.
+For example using only the first 50 eigenvectors retains 87,5 % of the variance of data and the reconstructed images look as follows.

 .. image:: images/reconstruction50.png
    :scale: 75 %
    :alt: Reconstruction using 50 PCs

-For 200 Eigenvectors we retain 98,0 % of the variance of the data and the reconstructed images look as follows.
+For 200 eigenvectors we retain 98,0 % of the variance of the data and the reconstructed images look as follows.

 .. image:: images/reconstruction50.png
    :scale: 75 %